Diversity and inclusion policy

 Please reach out to the organisers if you require help with caring responsibilities.

-Limited financial support is available, which covers the registration fee.
+Limited financial support is available.

 Preference will be given to applicants who cannot obtain financial assistance by other means (e.g. from their university, department, or advisors).
 Applicants will have the possibility to apply for support in the application form.